 ▪ Locations: Blackburn, Narre Warren & Preston or onsite

-▪ Class Size: Due to COVID-19 restrictions, workshops will run with a maximum of 6 students only
+▪ Class Size: Maximum of 6 students only

 ▪ Duration: 1 day (9am – 4.30pm)